Chia pudding

 • 1/2 tsp vanilla extract

-• Thick yoghurt (we have used Bio&Me Original Yoghurt)
+• 150g thick yoghurt (we have used Bio&Me Vanilla Kefir)

 To serve

-• no added sugar granola ( we have used Bio&Me Super Seedy & Nutty Granola)
+• Handful of no added sugar granola ( we have used Bio&Me Super Seedy & Nutty Granola)

 Method

-2. Cover the bowl and place in the fridge to set for 1 hour.
+2. Cover the bowl and place in the fridge to set for at least 20 minutes (we leave ours to set overnight).

-3. To serve layer the chia seed pudding and thick yoghurt alternating layers in a glass jar.
+3. To serve, add the chia seed pudding and thick yoghurt in alternating layers in a glass jar.

 SCIENCE FACTS: